 Apply for transfer credit assessment

-Transfer credits are assessed after you receive an offer of admission by completing the Transfer Credit Application.
+Transfer credits are assessed after you receive an offer of admission by completing the transfer credit application.
 Applying for a transfer credit assessment is mandatory in order to accept an offer of admission to the Faculty of Arts & Science.
 Exempt from this rule are internal transfer students from the University of Toronto Mississauga, University of Toronto Scarborough or the John H. Daniels Faculty of Architecture, Landscape and Design.
-However, we recommend all applicants start their Transfer Credit Application as soon as they receive an offer of admission.

 For planning purposes, check Transfer Explorer to see what courses have been previously assessed for transfer credit by the Faculty of Arts & Science or visit the Transfer Credits page on this website.
 Note that Transfer Explorer is intended for reference only and your transfer credit assessment results may differ from what you see on Transfer Explorer.

 To prepare for your transfer credit application, start gathering detailed course outlines/syllabi (view an example) for all of your course(s).
-These are needed for an accurate assessment of your course(s).
-If you are transferring from CEGEP or a college in Ontario, you are not required to submit course outlines/syllabi (although it's beneficial to have them readily available).
+These may be needed for an accurate assessment of your course(s).